 On the surface, I am a Ph.D.
 Candidate at Teachers College, Columbia University in the History and Education program and a Research Fellow at the Institute for Urban and Minority Education (IUME).
 My current scholarship examines the history of an alternative high school, called Harlem Preparatory School, that educated former "dropout" students from 1967-1974.
 The Harlem Prep Project seeks to uncover the history of this extraordinary school, with the help of alumni and other supporters.
-Although a historian by training, I am also interested in the intersections of youth learning -- both theories of empowerment and in improving students' academic literacies -- with public history, the historical process, historical methodology, and Youth Participatory Action Research (YPAR).
+Although a historian by training, I am also interested in the intersections of youth learning -- theories of empowerment and improving students' academic literacies -- with public history, the historical process, historical methodology, and Youth Participatory Action Research (YPAR).
 My previous Youth Historians in Harlem (YHH) project explored these boundaries, merging the idea(s) that youth can "do" rigorous historical research in ways that empowers and builds real-world skills of youth while re-thinking historical methodologies within education for scholars.
 Outside of this work, I have interned for a U.S. Senator and lived abroad in Cape Town, South Africa.
 I am passionate about the power of education and the brilliance of our youth -- and always center my research around the idea that we underestimate their enormous, untapped potential.

-Digging deeper, I am more than these academic confines -- I am a critical theorist with a stream of pragmatism; a constant independent-minded thinker; the ultimate idealist yet an admitted realist; and most of all, a committed writer.
-I love to write and to utilize the power of writing, I am extremely fortunate and privileged to have the opportunity to write -- to write about my research, about my theoretical ideas, about education, about history, and above all, about what I feel can change how we think about the world around us.
+Digging deeper, I hope to be more than these academic confines -- I strive to be a critical theorist with a stream of pragmatism; an independent-minded thinker; the ultimate idealist yet an admitted realist; and most of all, a committed writer.
+I love to write and to utilize the power of the written word, I am extremely fortunate and privileged to have the opportunity to write -- to write about my research, about my ideas, about education, about history, and above all, about what I believe can change how we think about the world around us.